microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 The following parameters are accepted:

 - `inputObject` - The object being checked for the specified field.
 - `field` - The name of the field to check.
 This is a case insensitive compare.
-- `prefix` - One or more prefixes to compare the field value with.
+- `prefix` - A prefix or an array of prefixes to compare the field value with.
 Only one prefix must match.
+When an empty array of prefixes is specified or prefix is an empty string, `StartsWith` always passes.
 - `caseSensitive` (optional) - Use a case sensitive compare of the field value.
 Case is ignored by default.